muratk5n/thirdwave/en/README.md

 The era, region was shown with some style, and now movie almost has a documentary feel to it bcz, well, that's how things were back then.
 Now many years later we can refer to it and say 'mujaheddin were friends, remember Rambo 3?'.
 A marker in history.
+Can't ask for anything more.

 "Was Rambo 3 US mil propaganda, showing the 'friends' at the time as good guys?"